Motivating Effort with Information about Future Rewards: Binary-Nonstationary Case

+We now move to nonstationary environments by allowing the task completion rate to vary with task quality, while maintaining the binary quality assumption from Section \ref{sec:bin}.
+In this setting, the mere passage of time conveys information about the task's quality.

-The optimistic case refers to $\lambda_H< \lambda_L$, where ``no news is good news'' because the high-quality task has a \emph{longer} expected duration.
-In this case, we show in Proposition \ref{prop:optlearn0} that the results from Section \ref{sec:bin} directly apply: the principal benefits from dynamic disclosure if and only if she is less patient than the agent, i.e., $r_p>r$, and $\operatorname{MDD}$ is optimal for an impatient principal.
+The analysis divides into two cases, depending on whether the completion rate of the high-quality task is larger or smaller than that of the low-quality task.
+We focus on the \emph{pessimistic case} ($\lambda_H>\lambda_L$), where the high-quality task has a shorter expected duration than the low-quality task.
+In this case, ``no news is bad news'' \textendash{} as time passes without completion, the agent becomes increasingly pessimistic about the task's quality.
+The analysis reveals a new channel that makes dynamic disclosures valuable: the agent becomes \emph{pessimistic} over time.\footnote{By contrast, in the \emph{optimistic case} ($\lambda_H< \lambda_L$) where ``no news is good news", all the results from Section \ref{sec:bin} carry over directly: the principal benefits from dynamic disclosure if and only if she is less patient than the agent ($r_p>r$), and $\operatorname{MDD}$ is optimal for an impatient principal.
+In fact, if the agent starts working, he will never find it optimal to quit early, so the optimistic case reduces to an essentially stationary problem.}

-On the other hand, in the pessimistic case, $\lambda_H>\lambda_L$, ``no news is bad news'' because the high-quality task has a \emph{shorter} expected duration.
-In this case, the principal benefits from dynamic disclosure \emph{regardless of the relationship between $r_p$ and $r$}.
-However, as we show in Proposition \ref{prop:optlearn}, the structure of the optimal information policy still depends on the level of patience.
-Although $\operatorname{MDD}$ continues to be optimal for an impatient principal ($r_p>r$), the optimal information policy for a patient principal ($r_p\le r$) involves \emph{Poisson disclosure}, where full disclosure arrives at the calibrated Poisson rate $\kh{\lambda_H-\lambda_L}$ when the task has low quality.
-Under this rate of Poisson disclosure, the agent will neither become optimistic nor pessimistic over time when he does not receive any disclosure in the process.
-Effectively, Poisson disclosure restores the stationarity of the problem, because under this policy ``no news is no news''.
+In the pessimistic case, the principal benefits from dynamic disclosure \emph{regardless of the relationship between $r_p$ and $r$}.
+However, Proposition \ref{prop:optlearn} shows that the structure of the optimal information policy still depends on the patience levels.
+While $\operatorname{MDD}$ remains optimal for an impatient principal ($r_p>r$), a patient principal ($r_p\le r$) optimally employs \emph{Poisson disclosure}, where full disclosure arrives at the calibrated Poisson rate $\kh{\lambda_H-\lambda_L}$ when the task has low quality.
+This calibrated rate ensures that the absence of disclosure neither raises nor lowers the agent's beliefs \textendash{} effectively restoring stationarity.